About Cord Blood

 Thanks to the nearly 180,000 families who have donated cord blood, there are over 28,000 cord blood units available for use in transplants.

 We are hopeful the continued contribution of cord blood for research purposes will help develop novel therapies for patients in the future.

 Advancing cures through the development of effective cellular therapy products and innovative applications.

 The St. Louis Cord Blood Bank will be a recognized center of excellence– focused on the development of effective cures through advancing the science of characterization, manufacturing, and translational research practices in preparation for transplantation and regenerative medicine therapies.

 Public and Private Cord Blood Banks

 When a donation is made to a public cord blood bank, such as the St. Louis Cord Blood Bank, the cord blood is donated with the hope it can help someone else in need.
-The blood is typed, frozen, stored, and listed with registries where it can be matched with people, anywhere in the world, who need a transplant.
-We apply the industry's highest quality standards to determine eligibility of cord blood units before they are stored for transplant purposes.
+Therefore, the cord blood donation is not stored for your child or another family member.